httpwg/wg-materials/ietf121/minutes.md

 Jeremy: We had other name "no-vary" at the beginning and got feedback that "search" is ok.

-Mark: In this area, terminology is inconsistent across across the ecossytem.
-WHen talking about naming, defer to editors.
+Mark: In this area, terminology is inconsistent across across the ecosystem.
+When talking about naming, defer to editors.
 AI generated pictures of bikesheds is unhelpful. :)

 Mark: making good progress here